 - The hypothesis is generated

-An important limitation of non-probability sampling is that inferences cannot be drawn about the larger population based on a non-probability sample.
-This is not always the case, however, since a realistic view of how people approach research findings will readily identify situations where people do inappropriately draw conclusions from findings associated with non-probability samples.
+With nonprobability sampling, inferences cannot be drawn about the larger population based on a nonprobability sample.
+This is not always the case, however, since a realistic view of how people approach research findings readily identifies situations where people do inappropriately draw conclusions from findings associated with nonprobability samples.

 Potential Sampling Errors

-When working with non-probability samples, it is important to understand the occurrence of sampling error.
+When working with nonprobability samples, it is important to understand the occurrence of sampling error.
 The smaller the sampling group, the greater the chance of sampling error.
-One particular type of bias is a result of non-participation.
-It is important to understand the impact of non-participation on the overall outcome of a study.
+One particular type of bias occurs a result of nonparticipation, which can have an important effect on the overall outcome of a study.

 Convenience samples are commonly used in social science and behavioral science because of the heavy reliance on college students, patients, paid volunteers, members of social networks or formal organizations, and even prisoners.